What’s really going on in your low-end speakers, and how to make sure it helps rather than harms your monitoring

 Subs can come in many different forms.
 They can be powered, also called active (incorporating a power amp in the enclosure and accepting audio signals at line level) or passive (driven by a speaker-level signal from an external power amp); front-firing or down-firing; sealed or ported/vented; include a passive radiator or not.

 Then there are the distinctions of how the sub receives its LF information, which has to do with filtering and signal routing, covered in a moment.

 Where to begin?
-One obvious place to start is a listening test, at your local hi-fi dealer, music store, and at any friend’s studios where a sub is a part of the monitor system.
+One obvious place to start is a listening test, at your local hi-fi dealer, music store, and at any studio where a sub is a part of the monitor system.
 Listening to many different systems can be overwhelming, so stay focused and take your time.
-Your monitor environment is an important part of your studio, and worth the effort to get it right.
+Your monitor environment is an important part of your studio, and worth the effort to get right.

 These days, it’s almost impossible to find a sub that’s not powered, so that decision is probably already made for most of you.
 From there it’s a matter of taste and of budget, as there is not one style that will work in all circumstances.